The global demand for energy is growing exponentially year on year as countries develop and their population’s increase.

 The use of coal and oil is reducing whilst Solar PV is quickly increasing and is expected to grow 11.7% by 2050.
 Following Solar PV is wind at 6.4% and hydro at 1.4% showing that more eco-centric methods go hand in hand with the levelling trends occurring in fossil fuels, with demand for these expecting to drop off after 2030.

-By looking at the peaks in global fossil fuel demand and the reduction in energy use intensity, Roof Stores have found the issues to address and how countries perform against the Energy Architecture Performance Index.
+By looking at the peaks in global fossil fuel demand and the reduction in energy use intensity, there are issues to address and how countries perform against the Energy Architecture Performance Index.

 Take a look at the emerging energy trends and find which countries are using them most effectively in the infographic below.